Mig-uel/postgres/section-4/README.md

 ## Four Types of Joins

 By default, the `JOIN` clause is an inner join.
+The left table is the first table in the `JOIN` clause, and the right table is the second table in the `JOIN` clause.

 There are four types of joins:

 1. **Inner Join**: Returns records that have matching values in both tables